gengwg/cheatsheets/rpi.md

 http://192.168.0.222/admin

-Use the password at the end of instllation.
+Use the password at the end of installation.

 ## motion change data directory